Logeshwaran259/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 ```
 /*
 Program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee.
-Developed by: 212220040040
+Developed by: 212220040081
-RegisterNumber: A.Harini Shamlin
+RegisterNumber: logeshwaran s
 ##program##
 import pandas as pd
 data=pd.read_csv("/content/Salary.csv")